 The company’s operating margin (CPWR:US) in the last 12 months of 11.3 percent trailed 71 percent of North American infrastructure software companies valued at more than $1 billion, according to data compiled by Bloomberg.

 Buyout firms could unlock value by continuing with Compuware’s plan to take Covisint public and seeking a sale of the application performance management division to industry suitors, said Schwartz of Jefferies.

 In addition to private-equity bidders, International Business Machines Corp.
-(IBM) and CA Inc. (CA) “stick out as potential acquirers at least for parts of the business, and even potentially the entire business,” Derrick Wood, a San Francisco-based analyst at Susquehanna International Group LLP, said in a phone interview.
+(IBM:US) and CA Inc. (CA:US) “stick out as potential acquirers at least for parts of the business, and even potentially the entire business,” Derrick Wood, a San Francisco-based analyst at Susquehanna International Group LLP, said in a phone interview.
 He estimates Compuware may lure takeover bids of $12 to $13 a share.

 James Sciales, a spokesman for Armonk, New York-based IBM, and Dan Kaferle, a spokesman for Islandia, New York-based CA, declined to comment on whether the companies would consider purchasing parts or all of Compuware.

 Even a boosted takeover offer of $13 a share may not be enough to win over management, according to Susquehanna’s Wood.

 “Based on that price, I think management would do everything they could to argue they can create more value on their own,” he said.
 “They will always think they are worth more than what a financial buyer would be willing to pay.”

 The company may prefer to wait to seek a sale until after it sells shares in Covisint, which could help boost its valuation, said Mark Jordan, a St. Louis-based analyst at Noble Financial Group Inc.